How I Vibe: Mark Smith, CEO of Leadership Resource Institute

-How Mark Chose Vibe
+How Smith chose Vibe

 “About two years ago, I saw some digital whiteboard demos and actually got to practice on Google’s Jamboard.
 And I thought, that’s kind of a slick tool, because you can do some interesting things on it.
-You can import your Google Docs into it, and it also has the ability to connect to video conferences for virtual meetings,” he explains.
+You can import your Google Docs into it, and it also has the ability to connect to video conferences for virtual meetings,” he explained.

-He continued to compare the Jamboard to other whiteboard options and eventually discovered the Vibe board in his research.
+He continued to compare the Jamboard to other whiteboard options and eventually discovered the Vibe Board in his research.
 From there, it didn’t take long to see that Vibe was exactly what he needed.

 “I saw that Vibe had more features than a Jamboard, and a lower price point.
 And after talking with the people at Vibe and learning about the board’s integration with Zoom as an actual tool on the board, that was the clincher for us.”

-“What the Vibe board allows me to do is compile, in a single place, the documentation of a project,” he says.
-“If I put people into breakout groups in Zoom, each group can work on a different page of the same Vibe board together.
+“What the Vibe Board allows me to do is compile, in a single place, the documentation of a project,” he says.
+“If I put people into breakout groups in Zoom, each group can work on a different page of the same Vibe Board together.
 They’ll start with their sticky notes to work through and brainstorm some things, then we’ll reconstitute the groups and they can still work with the same notes and move them to different places [on the board’s canvas].”

 “Let’s say I have 20 sticky notes [with projects on them], then describe what the median line is, and we’ll move all those notes above the median.
 The bottom of the chart will become low impact.
-Then, we draw a vertical line on the Vibe board and say, ‘Those projects that are high impact and high cost are going to move to the right of the line,’ and the low cost will move to the left,” he explains.
+Then, we draw a vertical line on the Vibe Board and say, ‘Those projects that are high impact and high cost are going to move to the right of the line,’ and the low cost will move to the left,” he explains.
 “You’re left with four quadrants of notes and can quickly say, ‘Here are the priority projects because they’re high return and low cost.’
 You can graphically represent that.
 It’s the same exercise we could do in a live room, but this replicates that live room.”

 “I’ll say, ‘We’re going to be using Zoom.
 If you haven’t used Zoom before, here are the things you should know.
 We’re going to be using Google Docs.
 Here’s the link to the doc; if you haven’t used Google Docs before, here’s what you should know.
 Please go in and play with it.’
-And I set up a Vibe board beforehand and give them access and say, ‘Here’s this table, it has your name in it; please go in and populate it with your expectations,’ then they’ve practiced with it and know how it works.”
+And I set up a Vibe Board beforehand and give them access and say, ‘Here’s this table, it has your name in it; please go in and populate it with your expectations,’ then they’ve practiced with it and know how it works.”

 This method not only encourages collaboration, it also gives his clients time to practice and get comfortable with the programs.

-“This company uses Webex as their platform, but we were able to use my Zoom license and have 250 people at the meeting,” he says.
+“This company uses Webex as their platform, but we were able to use my Zoom license and have 250 people at the meeting,” he said.
 “With 250 people working to collaborate, you need to get creative in terms of what you can do.
-I can create up to 50 different breakout rooms with Zoom, so now I can have four people in each room and they can actually do something on a page of the Vibe board and collaborate.”
+I can create up to 50 different breakout rooms with Zoom, so now I can have four people in each room and they can actually do something on a page of the Vibe Board and collaborate.”

-And since the board is a living document that can be annotated and altered as needed, Mark says it’s easy to review group work.
-“We can say, ‘Let’s see what you guys came up with,’ and go to the Vibe board and say, ‘Here’s group one, group two, group three.’”
+And since the canvas is a living document that can be annotated and altered as needed, Smith can easily review group work.
+“We can say, ‘Let’s see what you guys came up with,’ and go to the Vibe Board and say, ‘Here’s group one, group two, group three.’”
 He acknowledges that it takes a lot of preparation to make the flow of a virtual meeting feel seamless, and that being able to prepare beforehand with the Vibe Board is important.

 “This team put all of their different projects on a board, and they wanted a way to stay better connected with each other.
 So, they wrote their initials on a project’s individual sticky note if it was something they wanted to stay informed on.
 We then moved the information to a Google Doc so that we could cross-reference in there.”
 Getting the team involved and being able to use tools they’re comfortable with leads to all kinds of creative solutions.

 “The way I talk about it is, we can work at the same time, same place; same time, different place; different time, different place; or we could work different time, same place if we wanted to share one physical board.
-The Vibe board creates those different opportunities so you can work asynchronously, but it’s all coming together in one place.”
+The Vibe Board creates those different opportunities so you can work asynchronously, but it’s all coming together in one place.”

 “I’m working on my doctorate right now and one of the things we have to do is watch a couple of video lessons.
-I just cast the video from my laptop to the Vibe board so I can work on things while I’m watching the lessons.”
+I just cast the video from my laptop to the Vibe Board so I can work on things while I’m watching the lessons.”

 “What I’ve learned is, don’t try to use the board for everything.
 Use it where it makes the most sense.
 And the more you prep in advance for how you’re going to use it, the more successful you’ll be.”

-Based on all of the different ways Mark has incorporated the Vibe board into his daily work, it seems as though he’s found plenty of opportunities where turning to Vibe makes the most sense.
+Based on all of the different ways Mark has incorporated the Vibe Board into his daily work, it seems as though he’s found plenty of opportunities where turning to Vibe makes the most sense.